Understand The AFib & Stroke Connection

 “Stroke is a very catastrophic event that can leave someone incapacitated for the rest of their life,” said Dr. Siddiqui.
-“This is a risk we take very seriously and work hard to reduce as much as possible for any patient who has AFib.”
-Learn about the effective treatment options for AFib and stroke offered at Franciscan Health.
+“For patients with AFib, it’s essential that we prioritize stroke prevention as much as possible.”

-As you age, the risk of AFib increases.
-“Patients in their 30s and 40s have less than a one percent chance of having atrial fibrillation,” explained Shivang Shah, MD, a cardiac electrophysiologist at Franciscan Physician Network Indiana Heart Physicians in Indianapolis.
-“But by the time a person enters their eighth decade, the chances increase to about 15%.”
+As you age, the risk of developing AFib increases.
+“Patients in their 30s and 40s have less than a 1 percent chance of having atrial fibrillation,” explained Shivang Shah, MD, a cardiac electrophysiologist at Franciscan Physician Network Indiana Heart Physicians in Indianapolis.
+“But by the time a person enters their eighth decade, the chances increase to about 15 percent.”

 Other health conditions can also increase your risk of developing AFib.
 These include: